 MMO stability

 Mobile money wallets have different limits for transactions.
-Most common and relevant are:
+Most common and relevant are:- Maximum amount of deposits/payouts in a day/week/month.

 - Maximum number of deposits/payouts in a day/week/month.